Dental care in care homes

 “Oral health cannot be treated as an afterthought.
 It can make the difference between someone who is free from pain, enjoys eating and is able to confidently express themselves through talking and smiling – and someone who is in pain, unable to enjoy their food and who covers their mouth with their hand when they smile because they are ashamed of their poor oral hygiene but unable to address it themselves.
 No one should have to live like that.”

-Impact of poor oral health
+Impact of poor oral health.

-if a person’s oral health is not maintained a person can experience problems such as:
+If a person’s oral health is not maintained a person can experience problems such as:

 A person suffering from poor oral health may also find that they suffer from loss of sleep due to dental pain and this can have a big impact on a person.
 Poor oral health can also affect a person’s social life, confidence and restrict their food choices.